intel-analytics/ipex-llm/docker/chronos-nightly/README.md

 (chronos) root@cpx-3:/opt/work#
 ```

-## Run Unitest Examples on Jupyter Notebook for a quick use
+## Run unitest examples on Jupyter Notebook for a quick use
 You can run these on Jupyter Notebook on single node server if you pursue a quick use on Chronos.
 ```bash
 (chronos) root@cpx-3:/opt/work# cd /opt/work/colab-notebook #Unitest examples are here.